mindspore-ai/docs/docs/mindformers/docs/source_en/feature/logging.md

 #### Specifying Output Directory for Single-Card Tasks

-In addition to specifying the yaml file configuration, MindSpore Transformers also supports [run_mindformer In the one-click start script](https://www.mindspore.cn/mindformers/docs/en/master/feature/start_tasks.html#run-mindformer-one-click-start-script), use the `--output_dir` start command to specify the log output path.
+In addition to specifying the yaml file configuration, MindSpore Transformers also supports [run_mindformer in the one-click start script](https://www.mindspore.cn/mindformers/docs/en/master/feature/start_tasks.html#run-mindformer-one-click-start-script), use the `--output_dir` start command to specify the log output path.

 > If the output path is configured here, it will overwrite the configuration in the yaml file!